manuelleo010/manuelleo010/README.md

 - 👋 Hi, I’m @manuelleo010
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React js
+- 🌱 I’m always learning
 - 💞️ I’m looking to collaborate with friends
 - 📫 How to reach me, let chat on Whatsapp +233261796370